prathima220/Obesity-Prevalence-Project/README.md

  3.checked the data types, and changed the data types based on the priorities

 # Problems and Hurdles
 I was having trouble dowloading the data which has infomation about the deaths by Obesity prevalence, and also i had other data with information about the three countries i.e.,Peru, Mexico and Colombia.
-Thought of including this in my Analysis, but there are no matching Obesity Prevalence recorded for the main data set that i have, and ended up not working with that dataF
+Thought of including this in my Analysis, but there are no matching Obesity Prevalence recorded for the main data set that i have, and ended up not working with that data.

 # Technologies
 1.Excel: Used for getting basic idea how the dataset looks after directly downloaded from the site